Anne Askew: Legacy

 Askew wrote a first-person account of her ordeal and her beliefs, which was published first as The Examinations by John Bale, and later in John Foxe's Acts and Monuments of 1563, which proclaimed her as a Protestant martyr.
 Both of these publications surround Askew's writing with partisan commentary.
 Analysis has suggested that Bale added and deleted parts of Askew's text to position her as a "weak vessel of the Lord", rather than an independent woman and scholar.
 Foxe removed Bale's notes to Askew's text, but then added his own along with uncited new information and edits to the language.

 While Bale is criticised and Foxe is often commended for doing a better job with capturing her narrative, it is important to point out the accuracy issues of the two texts principally responsible for Askew's legacy.

-When Askew was writing her accounts of her arrests and trial, she used strategies other men, such as John Lascalles, were using at the time.
+When Askew was writing her accounts of her arrests and trial, she used strategies that men, such as John Lascalles, were using at the time.
 She remained silent and did not give up her allies.
-Although other men were doing this at the same time, Askew was highly criticized for doing so and was portrayed as a weak woman.
+Although men were doing this at the same time, Askew was highly criticized for doing so and was portrayed as a weak woman.
 Bale also saw this as a chance to add his thoughts and comments to her published writing to make it more legitimate in the eyes of the people.